What you need to know to sell your home – from ‘START to SOLD’!

 - Don’t get discouraged.
 In buyer’s markets, homes take longer to sell than during boom times.
 Your home will eventually sell; it’s a matter of your agent finding the right buyer for you.

 Help Your Agent Help You

-You have the best chance of selling your home if you work closely with your agent.
+You have the best chance of selling your home if you work closely with your agent collaborating from start to finish.
 If a prospective buyer wants to negotiate price or other terms, defer to your agent who is the expert and can best handle the details on your behalf unemotionally.